drocheam/optrace/docs/source/examples.rst

 of multiple aperture shapes.
 You can read more about HURB in section :numref:`hurb_details`.

-Different apertures can be selected in the "custom" tab of the GUI.
+Different apertures can be selected in the *"Custom"* tab of the GUI.

 .. figure:: ./images/example_hurb_scene.png
    :align: center